WellthCare

 Why Traditional Integration Often Fails

-Many wellness programs fall short because they lack structural alignment.
-Common pitfalls include:
+Many wellness programs miss the mark because they lack structural alignment.
+Common pitfalls:

-• Delayed or abstract rewards: Points or gift cards that feel like a perk, not a meaningful financial benefit.
+• Delayed or abstract rewards: Points or gift cards feel like a perk, not real money.

-• No connection to retirement security: Most programs do not tie wellness to long-term wealth building, missing a critical employee need.
+• No connection to retirement security: Most programs ignore long-term wealth, missing a huge employee need.

-• Wasteful incentives: An estimated 20-25% of healthcare spend is wasted due to inefficiency and misaligned incentives-programs that only reward participation, not outcomes, perpetuate this.
+• Wasteful incentives: An estimated 20-25% of healthcare spend is wasted due to inefficiency and misaligned incentives—programs that reward participation over outcomes perpetuate that.

-• Complexity that reduces adoption: If employees have to navigate reimbursement paperwork or multiple platforms, engagement drops.
+• Complexity that kills adoption: When employees have to deal with reimbursement paperwork or multiple platforms, they tune out.

 The Future: Wellness as an Operating System